 The risk due to this scenario could be that Bitmain has put in some backdoor to the mining equipment.
 We are talking about some firmware, hardware, software, and such jokes.
 If that is the case with a majority of the equipment, then this could mean that there’s a likelihood for the equipment to:

 - Shut down the equipment using a Kill-switch

 - Override block templates to reward Bitmain-related pools

 - Cause the miner to point to a Bitmain-related mining pool

 - Ignore PoW unless the miner points to a Bitmain-run mining pool

-If a given equipment has fatal defects, then you can expect it to give a wrong timestamp, maybe.
+If a piece of given equipment has fatal defects, then you can expect it to provide a wrong timestamp, maybe.
 Or it could even create invalid mining blocks!

 Buying Restrictions/ Shipping Delays/ Additional Costs

 A manufacturer can decide to take advantage of its monopoly to increase the price of the equipment any time they desire.
 Buying restrictions and delays in shipping can hurt sales and competition big time.

 Centralization of Hash Power